-A: No returned goods without prior authorization from THE DELANEY CO.
+A: No returned goods without prior authorization from Delaney Hardware.
 All returned merchandise subject to a 20% handling charge, plus 2-way freight.
 Returns must be made within 45 days of purchase and must be in resalable condition.

 Q: What is the keyway of your residential door locks?

 A: Both CALLAN and EZ SET come with KW1 standard keyways.
 SC Keyways are available.

 Q: Do your locks fit standard door preps?